-Note 11 Other operating expenditure: levies; Note 13 Taxation and Non-specific Grant Income; Pooled budgets; Note 30 Dedicated Schools Grant; and Note 34 Note 35 Grant Income oneSource is a public sector shared back-office support service which is supported by members through a joint committee arrangement.
-The joint committee receive key reports and make strategic decisions about oneSource's operation, oneSource was set up with a view to making savings by eliminating duplication, reducing senior management costs and introducing more efficient processes. oneSource started on 1 April 2014, when the London Boroughs of Havering and Newham contributed almost all their support services for the two authorities including HR, ICT, Finance, Legal services, Exchequer and Transactional services, Asset Management and Business services (Newham's Exchequer service was subsequently removed).
+Note 11 Other operating expenditure: levies;

+Note 13 Taxation and Non-specific Grant Income;

+Note 30 Pooled budgets;

+Note 34 Dedicated Schools Grant; and

+Note 35 Grant Income

+Entity controlled or significantly influenced by the Authority oneSource is a public sector shared back-office support service which is supported by members through a joint committee arrangement.
+The joint committee receive key reports and make strategic decisions about oneSource's operation. oneSource was set up with a view to making savings by eliminating duplication, reducing senior management costs and introducing more efficient processes. oneSource started on 1 April 2014, when the London Boroughs of Havering and Newham contributed almost all their support services for the two authorities including HR, ICT, Finance, Legal services, Exchequer and Transactional services, Asset Management and Business services (Newham's Exchequer service was subsequently removed).
 On the 1st April 2016 the London Borough of Bexley joined the joint committee arrangement.
 Bexley joined in a more limited capacity than Havering and Newham with oneSource providing Finance (excluding procurement) and Exchequer and Financial Transactional services to the London Borough of Bexley.